What is the Acton Power Choice program?

 If you are eligible for any discounts from Eversource, those will be unaffected by your participation in this program.

 Accounts on Eversource Basic Service will be automatically enrolled in the program.
 Account holders will receive a letter in the mail with information about the program before being enrolled.

-If you already have an agreement with an electricity supplier, you will not be automatically enrolled in the program.
+If you sign an agreement with an electricity supplier immediately after opening your electricity account, you will not be automatically enrolled in the program.
 However, you can join the program by calling Constellation at 1-833-392-4654 and asking to be enrolled.